Total Reward Statements

 Retention

-When staff understand their overall value, they’re less likely to look for a job elsewhere.
-Of course, it’s always possible for staff to receive an offer with a higher base salary.
-Being aware of – and engaged with – their full compensation package gives them a strong reason to stay.
-Keeping the benefits and rewards they value will be a big advantage in their decision.
+When staff understand the true value of their employment with you, they’re less likely to look for a job elsewhere.
+While a larger salary will always be tempting, employees being aware of – and engaged with – their full compensation package gives them a strong reason to stay.
+Keeping the benefits and rewards they value will be a big factor in their decision.

 Competitiveness